microsoft/ivy/doc/examples/datatypes.md

     trying ext:clock.incr
     OK

-IVy use the built-in theory of integer arithmetic of the Z3 theorem prover to prove the assertion.
-As an experiment, try taking out the `interpret` declaration to see what happens).
+IVy used the built-in theory of integer arithmetic of the Z3 theorem prover to prove the assertion, and also to prove the two properties of clocks.
+As an experiment, try taking out the `interpret` declaration to see what happens.

-Now that we have a full implementation, we expect that IVY can verify the full program.
-All is not well, however:
+Now that we have a full implementation, we can verify the full program:

     $ ivy_check pingpongclock.ivy
-    pingpongclock.ivy, line XXX: error: property [transitivity] is not checked

-We have forgotten to check that the integers actually have the properties we specified for clock values.
-We can do this in one of two ways.
-One way is to isolate `clock`, like this:

-    isolate iso_c = clock with clock_impl

-The other is to merge both verification obligations into the same isolate, like this:

-    isolate iso_ci = clock,clock_impl

-Either way, IVy can use the integer theory in Z3 to prove that clock values are partially ordered:

-    $ ivy_check pingpongclock.ivy
     Checking isolate iso_ci...
-    trying clock.transitivity...
-    trying clock.antisymmetry...
     trying ext:clock.incr...
     Checking isolate iso_l...
+    trying ext:clock.incr...
     trying ext:intf.pong...
     trying ext:left_player.hit...
     Checking isolate iso_r...
+    trying ext:clock.incr...
     trying ext:intf.ping...
     trying ext:right_player.hit...
     OK